SirG97/Talentql-backend-assessment/Details.md

 3. Open your terminal, navigate into the repo and run 'node index.js'

 How it works
 Send a get request to http://localhost:{PORT}/howold?dob={MILLISECONDS} where MILLISECONDS is is a valid timestamp.
-The result will be calculated and returned
+The result will be calculated and returned.